gabriele-sirri/statistical-data-analysis/exercises/1-basic-functionalities-fit-plot-toymc.md

 ## Exercise 2021.1 – fit a model to unbinned dataset

 Create a Gaussian p.d.f. with mean = 0, and sigma = 1.
+Visualize the p.d.f.
 Change the sigma to 3.
-Visualize the p.d.f. .
 Generate an **unbinned** dataset of 10000 events.
 Make a Fit with Maximum Likelihood.
 Visualize the results.

 *Tips:*
 \- You can follow the comments inside the macro **roofit\_empty.cpp**